Ese75/SOH-Battery-level-indicator/README.md

-# SOH-Battery-level-indicator
+# Battery-capacity-indicator
-A more accurate determination of the state of health (SOH) of a lead-acid battery using Hall sensor.
+A more accurate determination of a lead-acid battery capacity using Hall sensor.

 Set LM2596 output to 5V.
 Connect output(+) to Arduino 5V pin and output(-) to GND.